thinkocapo/full-stack-fund/README.md

 lotteries[] array of lotteries. want to search it for address. high gas cost that increases with n lotteries use mapping or other workaround https://ethereum.stackexchange.com/questions/12537/how-to-search-string-in-array?utm_medium=organic&utm_source=google_rich_qa&utm_campaign=google_rich_qa

+cyclic imports - supposedley fixed.
+Lotter and MasterContract can't import each other